 I photograph stories for a living.
 I celebrate with couples the one thing I believe in more than anything - love.
-I'm an advocate for authenticity.
-I encourage others to share their passion and desire, but sometimes I forget to share my own.
+I am an advocate for authenticity encouraging others to share their passion and desire, but sometimes I forget to share my own.
 This was especially true in my business name.
 I merely labeled my photography with my childhood nickname, but words have power.
 The little things matter.
-Just as I talk about with my clients when choosing engagement session locations, make everything you do reflect yourself.
+Make everything you do reflect yourself.
 Find what brings you deep joy and ignites your soul, and do those things.

-I involve myself greatly in this world of emotions and revel in every second connecting with couples who embrace from the soul.
-Magnolia + Ember as a whole represents fierce love within myself, and in part, with my very own soulmates.
-Those that have forever changed my life by leading me to find self-love through seeing how they were impacted by all I am.
+I involve myself greatly in a world of emotions and revel in every second connecting with couples who embrace from the soul.
+Magnolia + Ember as a whole represents fierce love within myself, and in part, with my very own soulmates; those that have forever changed my life by leading me to find self-love through seeing how they were impacted by all I am.
 They were mirrors to what I was anxious to see, and challenged how I visualized specific pieces of my path's puzzle.

-The name change is something I've thought about before, but I more or less just left it hanging with the thought I shouldn't have named it what I did years ago but came too far to turnaround.
+The name change is something I have thought about before, but I more or less just left it hanging with the thought I should not have named it what I did years ago but came too far to turnaround.
 In one of my deep thinking days reminiscing about some unforgettable experiences over the past few years, the word magnolia came to mind as it always does.
-Then it hit, I'm renaming my wedding photographing to something with this beautiful, meaning-filled word.
+Then it hit, I am renaming my wedding photographing to something with this beautiful, meaning-filled word.
 Without a second thought, I obsessively set out to make all this happen.

-Magnolia.
-At first I didn't think I'd ever share what this word means to me, and I still won't go all the way seeing that some things are just better kept for yourself because they in fact do mean so much.
-Truthfully even if I wanted to, I don't think it is possible to find words to fully express its value.
+MAGNOLIA.
+At first, I did not think I would ever share what this word means to me, and I still will not go all the way seeing that some things are just better kept for yourself because they do mean so much.
+Truthfully even if I wanted to, I do not think it is possible to find words to fully express its value.

 The word came to me in summer of 2014 through a song that was accidentally discovered - Magnolia Tree by Drew Holcomb and The Neighbors.
 I purchased what was suppose to be The Fire by Ben Howard through iTunes, but it turned out they had mistakenly put that song in place of the download.
-I'm one to not believe in mere coincidences; so I had to think this song was found because I needed to hear it at that very moment in time.
+I am not one to believe in mere coincidences, so I had to think this song was found because I needed to hear it at that very moment in time.
 Although the tune has some bittersweet lyrical phrases that would later reference a beautiful romantic relationship that passed, the idea of being my genuine self and someone loving me for my truth was awe-inspiring: Won't you sing and smile, make me laugh, oh anything just be yourself, talk all day, and tell me all your stories.
 While you sit with me in the top of a magnolia tree, tell me all your secrets darling tell me that you'll stay.
-I've held this song very dear for three years now.
-A time wrapped up in allusions to this song.
+I have held this song very dear for three years now; a time wrapped up in allusions to this song.

 The said relationship and the only one that has followed since were both alluring renditions of this deep, authentic affection that I desired.
 For the first time in life, I willingly and lovingly showed my true self.
 I shared all of me: secrets, flaws, darkness, dreams, light, memories, and more.
 My soul was shaken to its core through the established comfort.
 I had never felt this depth of happiness before.
 The more I revealed of my inner self, the more they were inspired by me.
 Although life would take these relationships in different directions than expected, the experiences allowed me to realize that the joy felt was not because of these relationships but rather channeled by being my honest self and loving all aspects of this beautiful being I am.
 The deeper I love myself, the deeper my love for them remains.

-This was a place that I'd missed, a time I needed to get back to.
+This was a place that I had missed, a time I needed to get back to.
 This word constantly repeats itself to me throughout various mediums always reminding me of the bliss in being true to myself.
-No better suited word to indulge my passion of photographing love stories.
-I am magnolia.
+No better-suited word to indulge my passion for photographing love stories.
+I am Magnolia.

 Both are fascinating derivatives and also in themselves related to nature showing recognition to our incredible Earth.
-After all I do specialize in adventure weddings and elopements.
-Here's to branding.
+After all, I do specialize in adventure weddings and elopements.
+Here is to branding.
 Here is to making this ME (woo hoo for geeky play on initials).
-I want a name that embodies the depths of my soul, experiences, and discoveries through this very element I'm capturing - love - And I found it.
+I want a name that embodies the depths of my soul, experiences, and discoveries through this very element I am capturing - love - and I found it.

 rainbow beaded bracelet my son made me years ago in kindergarten